-For UK stock returns, both estimation methods obtain break date estimate that is (or close to) 1975:1 under all models and sample periods.
-In addition, the LS estimator has a slightly shorter length of the 95\% confidence interval compared to our estimator for all models except the term spread univariate model.
-This is different from the result using S\&P 500 index series because the excess return for the FTSE All-share index increases near 10 standard deviations from 1975:1 to 1975:2 \footnote{For sample period 1952:7-2003:12 the mean excess return of the FTSE All-share index is 0.5949 and standard deviation is 5.4890.
-At $t = $1975:1 the excess return $Ret_t = 0.4556$ and at $t = $1975:2 we have $Ret_t = 53.2187$, so the change is approximately 9.6 standard deviations.}.
-Hence, the change in excess returns is large enough for the LS to detect the break point appropriately.
-Paye and Timmermann relates the break in mid 1970s to the large macroeconomic shocks reflecting large oil price increases; the breaks in the underlying economic fundamentals process can explain breaks in financial return models.
-If this is the case, then the break magnitude is large enough so that both methods accurately estimates the break date 1975:1.
+For UK stock returns, both methods obtain a break date estimate that is (or close to) 1975:1 under all models and sample periods.
+This is different from the result using the S\&P 500 index series, because the excess return for the FTSE All-share index increases nearly 10 standard deviations from 1975:1 to 1975:2 \footnote{For the sample period 1952:7-2003:12, the mean excess return of the FTSE All-share index is 0.5949 and the standard deviation is 5.4890.
+At $t = $1975:1, the excess return $Ret_t = 0.4556$ and at $t = $1975:2 we have $Ret_t = 53.2187$; therefore, the change is approximately 9.6 standard deviations.}.
+Hence, the change in excess returns is large enough for the LS to detect the break point appropriately. \citet*{Paye2006} relate the break in the mid-1970s to the large macroeconomic shocks reflecting large oil price increases; breaks in the underlying economic fundamentals process can explain breaks in financial return models.
+If this is the case, then the break magnitude is large enough for both methods to accurately estimate the break date 1975:1.